 Learning Through Group Travel

 Pursuing a special interest during baby boomer travel provides a way to learn something new or practice a hobby while enjoying the camaraderie of a group.
-That’s what Alan and I found on photo workshops with exposure36 Photography.
+That’s what Alan and I found on photo workshops with exposure36 Photography (no longer in business).
 In northern Arizona, we explored the western landscape arriving at the right place at the most opportune time for taking the best photo.
 Scenic photo locations, improved skills and new techniques were just some of the benefits we took home.
 Of course special interest travel extends to walking tours, bicycling experiences and just about any other activity that you can name.

 With approximately 77 million baby boomers in the U.S., our travel interests can’t be pigeonholed.
 Some boomers want to backpack or travel slow, while others focus on volunteering during their journeys.
 The simple fact is that there is no wrong way to travel.
 So, if you’re interested in group travel, determine your needs, do your homework and get up off that couch and go.